auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 ## List of Packages I needed to install

-I use Arch linux, and these packages only fit Arch and its derivatives.
+I use Arch Linux, and these packages only fit Arch and its derivatives.
 For the VM:

 ```bash